block42-blockchain-company/terra-node-telegram-bot/README.md

 - `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to perform transactions.
 If you set a mnemonic phrase you *MUST* also set at least one allowed user id.
 Example of usage: `ALLOWED_USER_IDS=123,456` - users with ids `123` and `456` are allowed to perform transactions.
+- `SENTRY_NODES` comma separated list of your sentry nodes' LCD URLs if you want to monitor their sync status.

 ## [Steps to run everything yourself](#steps-to-run-everything-yourself)